-HLS 101 - US Homeland Security
+HSEM 101 - US Homeland Security

 This course provides a general overview of the development of U.S. homeland security policy.
 Policies and programs are examined from an all-hazards perspective.
 Roles of federal, state and local governments, agencies, industry, and non-profit sector organizations are discussed.
-Credits: 3

-HLS 201 - Evolution of Terrorism
+HSEM 201 - Evolution of Terrorism

 This course examines the evolution of domestic and foreign-initiated terror activities, is support of advocating a change in a nation's domestic or foreign policy.
 The course considers factors of conflict and ideology, in the organizing, planning and conduct of terror activities aligned with the actor's agenda.
 Emerging terror-based nefarious business enterprises are discussed.
-Credits: 3

-HLS 214 - Internship Seminar
+HSEM 214 - Internship Seminar

 This internship seminar provides students with an experiential learning opportunity that allows them to utilize basic skills and knowledge of behavior thus far acquired.
 The student is expected to complete an internship of a minimum of 60 hours in an approved setting.
 Written reports are required.
 The student, in conjunction with the faculty program advisor, must arrange possible internship placements during the previous semester.
-Open to sophomores or above.

 Prerequisites & Notes Open to sophomores or above.
-This course is cross-listed with BUS 214 Credits: 3
+This course is cross-listed with BUS 214.

-HLS 217 - Multicultural Competence A
+HSEM 217 - Multicultural Competence A

 This course introduces students to the cultural studies of a specific geographical region.
 It addresses the region's history, language, religion, social, and political evolution as well as that region's role in the current global environment.
 Students will be introduced to basic analysis skills using the DIME, ASCOPE, SWEAT-MSO, PMESII-PT and systems analysis models to facilitate an understanding the region studied.
 A different geographical region will be studied with each course offering.
 Geographical areas have included: Russia, Southeast Asia, Latin America, Africa, and the Middle East.
+Prerequisites & Notes Offered: Fall even years